Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 - Roll gently to bond

-- Cut shapes from the backed sheet
+- Cut shapes from the backed slab

 The Scrap Cane